vaquerizaslab/chess/docs/example_analysis.rst

 Example analysis
 ****************

-CHESS has two typical use-cases, which are showcased in the publication (ADD LINK):
+CHESS has two typical use-cases, which are showcased in the `Publication <https://www.nature.com/articles/s41588-020-00712-y>`_:

 1. Finding genomic regions with differences in their chromatin conformation between two samples.
 This is useful for example for the identification of